 4) For internal business purposes: In order to improve the Service and to develop new products and services, we may use your personal information for internal data analysis, for studying how the Website is used, to help us diagnose problems and secure the Service, identifying usage trends and determining the effectiveness of promotional campaigns.
 For example, we may examine how much time visitors spend on each page of the Website and how they navigate through the Website.
 We will only use this information to improve the Website.

 We use your IP address to deliver the Website and our Service to you and to help diagnose problems with our servers.
 Your IP address is also used to gather broad demographic information such as geographic distribution of our members.
 When you visit the Service for the first time, we use your IP address to suggest the Service to you in the language deemed most appropriate for the geographical region from which it originates.

-5) To perform research: If you voluntarily agreed to the DNA Informed Consent Agreement, we may use your information (such as Survey Research information, DNA Results and other DNA information) for the purposes of research as specified in the Informed Consent.
-Your Informed Consent may be revoked at any time through the Website.
+5) To perform research: If you voluntarily agreed to the DNA Informed Consent Agreement, we may use your information (such as DNA Results and other DNA information) for the purposes of research as specified therein.
+Your informed consent may be revoked at any time through the Website.
 Your identity and the identity of your family members will never be disclosed by us in any publication of any research results.

 LEGAL GROUNDS FOR THE PROCESSING OF PERSONAL INFORMATION

 Under EU data protection law, ("GDPR"), and Brazil's data protection law, the Lei Geral de Proteção de Dados ("LGPD"), all processing of personal information is justified by a "condition" for processing.
 In the majority of cases, any processing will be justified on the basis that:

 - the processing is necessary to perform a contract with you (e.g., processing your payments or creating your user account)

 - the processing is necessary to comply with a relevant legal obligation; or